Back to School Sale: $100 OFF Sitewide Shop now

 2. Receding Hairline.
 A receding hairline may also indicate an early sign of hair loss, especially if it happens abruptly.

 3. Loose Hair.
-Ordinarily, you should have a few strands of hair on your comb after use; however, if your comb starts collecting more than usual strands of hair, that may be a sign of hair loss.
+Ordinarily, after use, your comb should have a few strands of hair on it; however, if it starts collecting more than usual strands of hair, that may be a sign of hair loss.

 4. Bald Patches.
 Bald patches are the most typical signs of alopecia.
 Usually, they start small in size and grow over time.
 They are easier to manage when the sizes are small.